hyperhq/hyper-slaves-plugin/README.md

 - [hyper-commons-plugin](https://github.com/jenkinsci/hyper-commons-plugin)
 - Hyper_ credential (get from https://console.hyper.sh)
 - Jenkins Server should have `public ip`

+# About Image

-- build image should contain `wget`/`curl` and `java`
+You can specify customized build image, but it should contain `java` and `wget`/`curl`
+- `java`(required): run slave agent(slave.jar) to connect Jenkins master through JNLP.
 - `wget`/`curl`(optional): download slave.jar from jenkins master.
 This ensures that slave agent version matched with the master.
 Download will be skipped when wget/curl is missing.

-  - `java`(required): run slave agent(slave.jar) to connect Jenkins master through JNLP.
+Several recommend base images:
+- openjdk:8-jdk
+- jenkinsci/slave
+- hyperhq/jenkins-slave-golang

 # Usage